edgepointlearning/edgepointlearning.com/src/collections/_posts/2021/2021-01-06-elearning-statistics.md

 10. Organizations spent 67% more on [conferencing software](https://www.statista.com/statistics/1116831/business-software-spending-covid19-forecast/) as of April 2020
 11. Well into (and past) 2021, remote work is going to [change the way companies train employees](https://www.gartner.com/en/newsroom/press-releases/2020-04-03-gartner-cfo-surey-reveals-74-percent-of-organizations-to-shift-some-employees-to-remote-work-permanently2)

 There is no doubt that the COVID-19 pandemic has changed the way companies across the globe do business.
-This has far-reaching implications for work and training that we will begin to see playing out in 2021.
+This has far-reaching implications for work and training that we will begin to see playing out in the future.